LittleLightCz/Rojo/README.md

 ```
 ... for more advanced replacement you can use **replaceMatcher()**.

+### forEach()
-Since 1.0.1 there is a new **forEach()** method which allows you to iterate over the regexp matches, where it extracts all groups (2 and more, up to 10) into the lambda function arguments:
+This method allows you to iterate over the regex matches, where it extracts all groups (2 and more, up to 10) into the lambda function arguments:
 ```java
 Rojo.forEach("([A-Z]\\w+).+(\\d) (\\w+) on (\\d+/\\d+/\\d+)", input,
     (name, count, fruit, date) -> System.out.println(name + " (" + count + " " + fruit + " on " + date + ")")